Tati River: Use

 The water has become polluted from industrial and human waste, and there is a risk of cholera if the water is used untreated.

-During the extended dry season, the river loses its surface water, although water may remain in the sand bed.
+During the extended dry season, the river loses its surface water, although water may be accessed in the sand bed.
 Mining of this sand has caused the water table to drop, and may also contribute to flooding.